Cholik/AutoMammetHQ/README.md

 Use the `/mammethq` command to bring up the main window.

 This can be used by installing [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) and using the Dalamud plugin system.
-It is currently in the testing branch.

 Based on the [AutoMammet](https://github.com/Rietty/AutoMammet.git) plugin by Rietty.